Threat Database

 Rune's L1 pattern scanning adds under 5ms.
 L2 semantic scanning adds 10-20ms.
 L3 LLM-based judgment adds 100-500ms but is optional and can run asynchronously.
 Most production deployments use L1+L2 for blocking and L3 for alerting.

-Detect these threats in your agents
+Catch these threats in your own agents.

 AI Agent Security Threats | Rune